 Guide us, Heavenly Father,

 In all that is unfamiliar and challenging

 Give us joy and courage in our living,

 St Mary-le-Tower is a parish church with a thriving congregation of people of all ages, and it is the Civic Church for the town of Ipswich.
 Our congregation is drawn from all around the Ipswich area, coming from a wide variety of backgrounds and religious perspectives.
 We emphasise living out the Christian faith with tolerance and respect for our neighbour, and affirm the Anglican principles of Scripture, Tradition and Reason.

 A major aspect of our church life is our choral ministry with young people and adults.
 We offer formal worship in the Anglican Choral Tradition (cathedral style).
 With young people in particular we aim both to teach life enhancing skills and disciplines as well as providing a deep experience of Christian community.

 A message from the Vicar

 Welcome to the website of St Mary-le-Tower Church Ipswich (SMLT).
-It is a strange time indeed that requires Parish Churches to be closed for public worship and private prayer, but this is the clear advice and guidance that the Government and the Church of England has currently given.
+It is a strange time indeed that requires Parish Churches to be closed for public worship, but this is the clear advice and guidance that the Government and the Church of England.
 Nevertheless, the community of SMLT still exists in a variety of ways, and now it will not be long before we can start opening the church for private prayer by visitors.